 There is more flexibility in the aftermarket, according to Pohlman, because parts can be reboxed or rekitted differently, moving parts that in surfeit to areas where they are in high demand.
 Nevertheless, he acknowledged that the continued hit on lead times for the delivery of components is crushing everyone, whether on the inbound or aftermarket sides of the business.

-At the end of the day, the lesson most clearly learned from the disruption that escalated in 2021, according to Brian Mason, lead analyst for Global Market Intelligence at Eaton, is to take every announcement or development that could possibly affect the supply chain very seriously.
+At the end of the day, the lesson most clearly learned from the disruption that escalated in 2021, according to Brandon Mason, lead analyst for global market intelligence at Eaton, is to take every announcement or development that could possibly affect the supply chain very seriously.

 “There is no model or analytics that could have predicted the impact on the industry that we saw over the last 18 months,” he said.
 “But it is important to scenario plan and [recognise] that we don’t live in a perfect world.
 What else could go wrong?
 Let’s start to think of what that could be so at least we are not caught flatfooted.”